ysangkok/python-bitcoinlib/README.md

     bitcointx.core.script     - Scripts and opcodes
     bitcointx.core.scripteval - Script evaluation/verification
     bitcointx.core.serialize  - Serialization
+    bitcointx.core.secp256k1  - functions to interface with secp256k1 C library
+                                (Note: to safely use it, experience with C and understanting of python-C interop is a must) bitcointx.core.sha256     - (Slow) python implementation of SHA256, but with ability to get SHA256 mid-state

-Note that this code may not be fully consensus-compatible with current bitcoin core codebase.
+Note that this code is does not aim to be fully consensus-compatible with current bitcoin core codebase.
 Corner cases that is not relevant to creating valid bitcoin transactions is unlikely to be considered.
 See also note on VerifyScript usage below.